kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

 ![github_webhook_2](github_webhook_2.png)

-Note that we configured this webhook to be sent upon a push event to the default production branch, but you can choose the option "Let me select individual events" for further customization e.g. to trigger the flow any time there is a new pull request.
+Note that we configured this webhook to be sent upon a push event to the default branch, but you can choose the option "Let me select individual events" for further customization e.g. to trigger the flow any time there is a new pull request.

 ### Deploy flows from a GitHub Action